Kazakhstan Energy Information

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)

 Total energy consumption rebounded by around 9% in 2021 after a 7% drop in 2020 with the Covid crisis.
 It increased rapidly (+6%/year) with the economic recovery to 77 Mtoe in 2019.

 Coal is the main energy source consumed (47% of total consumption), followed by gas (31%) and oil (21%, up from 17% in 2010).

 Crude Oil Production

-Oil production has been increasing by 4.5%/year since 2016 to 90 Mt in 2019 with the progressive ramp-up of the Kashagan field.
+Oil production decreased by 5% in 2020 due to the COVID-19 crisis and remained stable in 2021 (87 Mt), after a 5.1%/year rise between 2016 and 2019 (92 Mt).
 In 2016, the country agreed to cut a symbolic 20 000 bbl/d of its oil production under the OPEC/non-OPEC deal.
 The commitment was confirmed again in 2017 and extended again until the end of 2018.
 In January 2019, it pledged to cut 40 000 bbl/d from a baseline set at 1.9 mb/d, starting from January 2019.
+Production levels were raised in early 2021.
 Kazakhstan is the second largest oil producer of the CIS after Russia.

 Interactive Chart Kazakhstan Crude Oil Production

 The National Program of Wind Power Sector Development sets wind generation targets of 900 GWh in 2015 (700 GWh achieved) and 5 TWh in 2024.
 According to the 2050 Strategy (2013), which aimed to move Kazakhstan to a green economy: non-fossil energies (nuclear, hydro, solar, and wind) should account for 3% (only wind and solar) by 2020, about 30% by 2030 and 50% of the country's total energy consumption by 2050.